How does a scientist look like?

 So what does a female scientist look like?

 While in the field under the above condition, she looks the same like her male colleagues except for the beard, but not shaved too with respect to her legs and armpits.
-But that happens to celebrities with stylists too (see here).
+But that happens to celebrities with stylists too even when they are trendsetters.
 So what?